browserengineering/book/book/layout.md

 ```

 What sits at the root of the layout tree?
 Inconveniently, both
-`BlockLayout` and `InlineLayout` require a parent node, we need
+`BlockLayout` and `InlineLayout` require a parent node, so we need
 another kind of layout object at the root.
 I think of that root as the
-document itself, let's call it `DocumentLayout`:
+document itself, so let's call it `DocumentLayout`:

 ``` {.python}
 class DocumentLayout: